ppy/osu-wiki/wiki/FAQ/en.md

 -   Silver S (SH) = Normal grade S with _[Hidden][Hidden wikilink]_ and/or _[Flashlight][Flashlight wikilink]_ mod.

 **Regarding the "Ranks" in profile page**
--   Grades you obtained will be set at your profile page under General-&gt;Ranks provided you are online when receiving the grade.
+-   Grades obtained will be set at your profile page under General-&gt;Ranks provided you are online when receiving the grade.
-  -   **Offline play** even when your account is logged in is **not counted**.
+  -   **Offline play**, even with your account logged in, **will not be counted**.
 -   **Grades given for your profile depends on beatmap difficulties, not as whole.**
   -   If the beatmap has 3 difficulties, and you SS all three of them, you will receive 3 SS and not just one SS in your profile.

 ## Performance Points
 _Full explanation: [Performance Points][Performance Points wikilink]_

 Performance points (pp) is a ranking metric aiming to be more contextually relevant to a continuous game like osu!.
 It aims to shift the focus from being on the amount of time played to the actual skill of the player.
 Performance points is heavily based on map difficulty, determined by a unique algorithm in every game mode.
 Based on this difficulty alone, each of your scores will be rated and assigned a pp value.
 Your performance rank is predominantly based on your performance on individual maps.
-The easiest way to improve it is to improve your scores on difficult songs.
+The easiest way to improve it is to improve your scores on difficult songs, and playing more songs.
 Do note that game modes are counted separately; playing osu!, osu!taiko, osu!catch, or osu!mania will raise the pp for that game mode.

 If you have any questions regarding pp, please refer to the [wiki page for pp first][Performance Points#FAQ wikilink].